Pavel-Hrdina/Zettlkasten/Journal/2024-Jan-23 - Daily Stoic Reflection.md

 	5. For being born, I didn't choose this, but thanks to this, I am now alive.
 	6. For being me, for all my emotions, and all my good and bad days, for all my obstacles, for trusting my self.
 2. **What is worrying me?**
-	- You may be worried that you are not enough, that all you do is not enough, that you must do better, that you are but one of many, that it's imposible for you to win over your self.
-Leave these thoughts behind, you must not succumb to them, give in to them, you must be a victor over you self, and over your weeknes, that is your worry.
+	- You may be worried that you are not enough, that all you do is not enough, that you must do better, that you are but one of many, that it's impossible for you to win over your self.
+Leave these thoughts behind, you must not succumb to them, give in to them, you must be a victor over your self, and over your weakness, that is your worry.
 I know you can find refuge with Buddha, so find it, no matter how hard nature treats you, there is a reason for it, that you can never understand, so leave the worry behind, and instead choose to take action, to leave all the worry behind.
 3. **How can I decatastrophize today's problems?**
-	-
+	- No matter how hard things might seem, no matter what loves you hit, no matter what you do, keep pushing your self, keep pushing your mind, keep pushing until you are dead, keep taking action, do not refuse it, do not be idle, take it, grasp your time into your hands and make it do your biding, not the other way around, you are going to die anyway, so why should you fear time, why should you fear anything, when your time comes, it comes, so find courage within your self, and leave fear behind, and do what you must!
 4. **What is within my control and what is not**
-	-
+	- The only thing unde your controll is your own [[Control Over Judgment|Judgment]].
+So live like that, live as if you could die right now, live as if there was no tomorrow, and all the things must be done today.

 ### Evening